Four Dots

 • Duplication classification: Identify duplication sources – parameter variations, HTTP vs HTTPS, www vs non-www, trailing slash inconsistencies, printer-friendly versions, session IDs, tracking parameters

 • Noindex/nofollow audit: Verify that noindex tags are intentional and properly implemented.
-Check for accidental noindex on priority pages (happens more than you’d think after deployments)
+Check for accidental noindex on priority pages after deployments

 • Canonical logic validation: Test canonical implementation across templates.
 Are self-referencing canonicals in place?
 Are cross-domain canonicals properly configured for syndicated content?